TLU-Computer-Science/CS121/exercises for tet 2018/problem12.md

 ### Deadline 26/02/2018

 ## Problem 12:
-Write a function that returns the largest element in a array.
+Write a function that checks whether an element occurs in a list.